watameln/creator-docs/content/en-us/chat/legacy/server-side-chat-modules.md

   This guide covers server-side chat modules of the legacy chat system, which is deprecated and no longer onboarding new users in favour of `Class.TextChatService` with easier and more modern chat settings.
 If you are using the default chat system powered by `Class.TextChatService` , see <a href="../../chat/customizing-in-experience-text-chat.md">In-Experience Text Chat</a>.
 </Alert>

-You can use the following chat modules to support server-side behaviors of the [Legacy Chat System](../../chat/legacy/legacy-chat-system.md#message-creator-modules) including:
+You can use the following chat modules to support server-side behaviours of the [Legacy Chat System](../../chat/legacy/legacy-chat-system.md#message-creator-modules) including:

 - [ChatService](#chatservice): A singleton that manages all other chat modules.
 - [ChatSpeaker](#chatspeaker): An entity that may create messages in a ChatChannel; each `Player` will automatically have a ChatSpeaker and bots may chat by creating ChatSpeakers.